-Last week I talked about the ugly sweater.
-The link was wonky, so in case you missed that article, you can see it here.
-This week I want to talk about beautiful sweaters.
+Recently I talked about the ugly sweater.
+Today, I want to talk about beautiful sweaters.
 Have you ever picked out a beautiful pattern to knit, worked it up perfectly, then when it was all done, it looked terrible and you never wore it?
 Or maybe this is exactly the fear that's keeping you from knitting a sweater.
 I totally get it.
 A sweater is a big commitment of both time and money.
 A failed sweater is not only a waste, it's a blow to our ego as well.
 When a sweater doesn't look good on us, we look in the mirror and think, "What's wrong with my body that this sweater doesn't look good?"
 But here's the truth.
 There is NOTHING wrong with your body.
-You need to look at that sweater and thing, "What's wrong with this sweater that it doesn't look good on me?"
+You need to look at that sweater and think, "What's wrong with this sweater that it doesn't look good on me?"

 There are objective characteristics with which we can evaluate whether or not a sweater is inherently beautiful, but none of that matters here.
 The only thing that matters is whether a sweater looks good on you.
 I know, those images in the magazine or on Ravelry are so compelling.
 They're not trying to mislead you, but they want to make the pattern look great.
 Stylists get paid lots of money to find just the right outfit to show off a sweater.
 They stage just the right setting that's ever so glamorous, and pull that sweater just the right way to fit the toothpick model wearing it.
 So we come along all unsuspecting and fall head over heels with that perfect image.
 We jump right into which yarn and what gauge without considering our shape and our preferences.
 Sometimes it works, but lots of times it doesn't, and you're left with a beautifully knit sweater you never wear.
 Ask me how I know this.
 But it doesn't have to be that way.
 We just need to take some time to consider the right factors.
 Here's what I believe makes a beautiful for you sweater.